ChannelJuanNews/DarkWeb/README.md

 You should not use Google to search the Internet if you care for your privacy.
 Google is known for collecting information on users’ browsing and search data to facilitate the growth of its ads revenue.

-You should consider using alternatives such as Startpage and DuckDuckGo.
+You should consider using alternatives such as [StartPage](https://startpage.com/) and [DuckDuckGo](https://duckduckgo.com/).
 These services offer search results without logging your IP address and storing cookies on your computer.
 In simple words, these search engines are anonymity-compliant services, and that is why you should use them while using Tor instead of Google.

-##Step 4
+##Step 4 - Go to hidden wiki.
+Start browsing

+I will give you the link.
+Don't share this link online. **Don't look at child porn**.

 #Want Tor to really work?